Flood Hydrology Road Map – The next 25 Years

 Hydrology is a critical component of flood modelling and is probably the most uncertain component in terms of its overall accuracy as it can be highly subjective.

-While investment in flood hydrology estimation is welcomed, the size of the investment over 25 years pales in comparison to the flood risk industry as a whole (£2.6 billion over the last 6 years alone).
-Given the importance of accurate hydrology as an underpinning of accurate flood prediction, defence design, SuDS design and all aspects of the water cycle, the level of investment is sadly low given how important hydrological estimation is to accurate sizing of defences, investment and risk parameters.
+Given the importance of accurate hydrology as an underpinning of accurate flood prediction, defence design, SuDS design, and all aspects of the water cycle, the level of investment is sadly low.
+Hydrological estimation is also crucial to the accurate sizing of defences, investment, and risk parameters.

-It would be good to see some of these data sets being made available to hydrologists and flood modellers in a more accessible, preferably freely available format, so that we can use the data do drive value in the rainfall runoff modelling space and deliver calibrated, validated models using real world data.
-This is part of the EA’s vision for data:
+It would be good to see some of these data sets being made available to hydrologists and flood modellers in a more accessible, preferably freely available format, so that we can use the data to drive value in the rainfall runoff modelling space and deliver calibrated, validated models using real-world data.

 -